TKShade/TKShade/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Once upon a time, there was a man who thought that almost every subject was uber exciting and thus could not make up his mind.
-I'm currently working on my skills as a software developer...
-Skills I have very little of as of the moment of writing.
+I want to become a software engineer.
+I was enrolled at a university where I studied software development but didn't feel like I was learning enough.
-I was enrolled at a university and have completed some courses but didn't feel like I learned anything.
-This is why I'm now DIY'ing my own software development education.
+That is why I'm now embarking on a self education journey.

 It will begin on April first and run for 6 months.
-The plan will be a hybrid between courses from my former university and "The Open Source Computer Science Degree" from ForrestKnight(https://github.com/ForrestKnight/open-source-cs).
+The plan will be a hybrid between courses from my former university and "The Open Source Computer Science Degree" from ForrestKnight (https://github.com/ForrestKnight/open-source-cs).
 The first version of the plan will be posted here on April first and updated as I complete items or change items in it.

 <!--![Java](https://img.shields.io/badge/Learning-Java-623ce4?style=flat-square&logo=Java&logoColor=white)--><!--taken from: https://raw.githubusercontent.com/br3ndonland/br3ndonland/main/README.md-->